 For the latest data, click here.

-The U.S. Energy Information Administration (EIA) expects WTI to average $55 per barrel in ’19, down from $65 per barrel in ’18.
-EIA expects the Henry Hub natural gas spot prices to average $2.83/MMBtu in ’19, down 32 cents from the 2018 average.
+The U.S. Energy Information Administration (EIA) expects WTI to average $59 per barrel in ’19, down from $65 per barrel in ’18.
+EIA expects the Henry Hub natural gas spot prices to average $2.77/MMBtu in ’19, down 38 cents from the 2018 average, and below its longer-run average of nearly $3 according to the Dallas Fed.

 Patrick Jankowski, CERP